-- 1. Subject: Critical Finding: Date/Time discovered, Bridge Name, Bridge Number, Owner - 2.
-Immediate action/s taken to safeguard the public.
+- Subject: Critical Finding: Date/Time discovered, Bridge Name, Bridge Number, Owner - Immediate actions taken to safeguard the public. - Description of damage or conditions of elements and probable cause of Critical Finding. - o If known, source of discovery. - Description of damage or typical conditions. - Include at least one photo of the damage or typical conditions.

-- 3. Description of damage or conditions of elements and probable cause of Critical Finding. - a.
-If known, source of discovery. - b.
-Description of damage or typical conditions. - c.
-Include at least one photo of the damage or typical conditions. - d.
-Estimated scope, schedule, and cost to repair Critical Find. - e.
-Team Lead, Inspection Report Date, or when it is expected to be complete. - f.
-Load Rating Engineer and Load Rating Date, or when it is expected to be complete. - 4.
-Plan of Action: Brief statement of current planned actions for the Short Term (days), or Long Term (months) with Monitor Inspection frequency.
+- Estimated scope, schedule, and cost to repair Critical Find. - Team Lead, Inspection Report Date, or when it is expected to be complete. - Load Rating Engineer and Load Rating Date, or when it is expected to be complete. - Plan of Action: Brief statement of current planned actions for the Short Term (days), or Long Term (months) with Monitor Inspection frequency.

 This is a highlighted summary of the situation and field conditions for the Statewide BIP Manger.
-The inspection assessment and detailed information is documented in the appropriate HDOT Inspection Report type.
+The inspection assessment and detailed information is documented in the appropriate HDOT Inspection Report type: if a Critical Finding is observed during a scheduled inspection, then that inspection will contain the finding.
+Otherwise, a new inspection needs to be created to document the Critical Finding.
+Under Bridges > New Inspection tab, select Other Special as the type, and then under Inspection > Schedule select the sub-type Critical Findings.
 The Inspection Report (with updated Element, NBI, and SI&A data) should be uploaded to the Bridge File as soon as possible for the Statewide BIP Manager.
+If the observed Critical Finding changes load capacity or element condition that affects Load Rating, then the Load Rating must be evaluated and updated as required.

-5.11.2 Critical Find Repairs
+5.11.2.
+Critical Finding Repairs